Rendevior/hayanime/README.md

     -H                          : Play Anime from History
     -D                          : Reset History File
-    --hist-limit=[n]            : Limit the number of history choices to be showed up in stdout (default: 15) -u                          : Update to the latest Version
+    --hist-limit=[n]            : Limit the number of history choices to be showed up in stdout (default: 15) --histup                    : Update the entries (for checking new episode released) -u                          : Update to the latest Version
     -v                          : Print Version and Exit
     -h                          : Print Help